farmurey/Custom_spelling_bee/README.md

 ```

 ## Deployment
 This app is deployed on Streamlit Community Cloud.
-You can access it at: [Your Streamlit URL will appear here after deployment]
+You can access it at: [https://customspellingbee.streamlit.app/
+](url)
 ## Files
 - `app.py`: Main application file
 - `extract_words.py`: Script to extract and clean words from Numbers file